 When the Hyosung GT650R was first launched in India, it did not have any real competition.
 Soon Bajaj-Kawasaki launched the Ninja 650R, which ate into the GT650R’s sales.
 However both bikes are very different.
 While the Ninja 650R is a more relaxed machine, the Hyosung GT650R is an aggressive motorcycle with a very committed riding position.
 Now DSK-Hyosung have launched the 2013 GT650R, which gets mild updates to keep the product fresh.
 The changes are not drastic and are not immediately apparent either but they do make the GT650R more appealing.

 Instrument Cluster and Switch Gear – Not many changes have been done to the console of the Hyosung GT650R, but the cluster looks fresh thanks to the use of new colors.
-The all black analogue tachometer is easier to read than before while the digital display houses the same amount of data as last year’s model.
+The all black analogue tachometer on the Hyosung GT650R is easier to read than the earlier model while the digital display houses the same amount of data as last year’s model.
 The display is now back lit in orange color, making it easier to read even in extremely sunny conditions.
 The quality of switch gear is good although not the best, there are a few rough edges, like the adjustable front brake lever not being the easiest to use.

 Riding Dynamics – The Hyosung GT650R is not short on hardware, getting a rigid steel frame and Kayaba upside down forks.
 The riding position is super aggressive with the rider having to crouch forward, making it uncomfortable to ride this machine in the city.
 This sporty riding position takes getting used to but the seats are good and offer very good comfort to the derriere.
 The GT650R is a heavy machine, weighing in at 215 kgs, which doesn’t make it the easiest bike to push around corners.
 Handling is good but changing directions quickly requires some effort.
 The balance of this motorcycle through corners is extremely good and so is the high speed stability, with the GT650R staying firmly planted to the ground at all speeds.
 The Bridgestone tyres offer very good grip and braking performance is excellent although ABS should have been offered, atleast as an option.
 Ride quality is on the harsh side but very good by sportbike standards.